Subscribe to updates

 Pension Fund Accounts 2023/24 Audit Outcomes Report

-The Board noted the annual auditor's report for the 2023/24 Pension Fund accounts, which confirmed that the audit is complete and an unmodified opinion will be issued.
-The report highlighted a control deficiency regarding the ineffective review of journals and inconsistency in the journal population, which is a council-wide issue.
-Recommendations have been made to strengthen controls and formalise the review process.
+The Board noted the Annual Auditors Report for the 2023/24 Pension Fund Accounts, which confirmed that KPMG has completed the audit and intends to issue an unmodified opinion.
+The report highlighted one significant control deficiency related to the ineffective review of journals and inconsistency in the journal population, which is a council-wide issue.
+Management has outlined a response to strengthen controls and implement system improvements.
+Other matters noted were relatively minor.

 Review of Pension Committee Papers